Kermit9909/Welcome/README.md

 ## 🧰 Tech Stack & Tools

-**Operating Systems:** Kali Linux · Windows Server 2019 · Ubuntu Server · Windows 11
+**Operating Systems:** Kali Linux · Windows Server 2019 · Ubuntu · Windows 11
 **Networking:** pfSense · Cisco IOS · Wireshark · Packet Tracer
 **Security:** Splunk · Metasploit · Wazuh · MITRE ATT&CK
 **Scripting:** PowerShell · Python · Bash
 **Sysadmin:** Active Directory · GPO · IIS · osTicket · Ansible
-**Other:** Git · VirtualBox · Obsidian · Anki
+**Other:** Git · VirtualBox · VsCode

 ---

 ## 📖 Outside the Terminal

-I'm a practicing Catholic with a serious interest in theology, philosophy of science, mathematics, and physics.
-I find that the same habits that make someone good at learning technical skills — patience, curiosity, intellectual honesty — apply just as well to the rest of life.

-Martial arts philosophy also finds its way into how I think about problem-solving.
+When I am not studying, or learning new skills in the digital world, I enjoy spending my time outdoors.
+I enjoy traveling and exploring new places.
+Some outdoor hobbies include: hiking, fishing, and snowshoeing.
+I have yet to experience going to a comic-con, but that is a goal of mine.
+Any conversation about Marvel, DC, or anime definitly has my interest.
+I also find the time to volunteer at my Church, and the Denver Rescue Mission.

 ---